piouson/kubernetes-bootcamp/README.md

 > Using `curl` with the `--insecure` option [skips TLS certificate validation](https://curl.se/docs/sslcerts.html)

-### Lab 12.3.
-Accessing the API from a Pod without kubectl
+### Lab 13.3.
+Accessing the API from inside a Pod

-You may follow the [official "access the API from within a Pod" docs](https://kubernetes.io/docs/tasks/run-application/access-api-from-pod/#without-using-a-proxy).
+You may follow the [official _access the API from within a Pod_ docs](https://kubernetes.io/docs/tasks/run-application/access-api-from-pod/#without-using-a-proxy).

 > From within a Pod, the Kubernetes API is accessible via the `kubernetes.default.svc` hostname